 About the website

-I first visited Chernobyl and Pripyat on a day trip from Kiev in 2007.
-Kiev is a great city and certainly worthy of your time.
+I first visited Chernobyl and Pripyat on a day trip from Kyiv in 2007.
+Kyiv is a great city and certainly worthy of your time.
 The tour of the Exclusion Zone itself was both frustrating and fascinating.
 So much to see, so little time and with a guide who watched over our every move.

 That day trip only served to heighten my curiosity and by 2010 I could no longer resist the urge to return and was fortunate to secure a 4 day tour that exceeded all my expectations.
 Confident I’d got the place well and truly out of my system I returned home a happy man with many full memory cards only for the gravity of Pripyat to once again take hold leading to a second 4 day visit in 2011.